 - Agreements: Ensure agreements between you and your third parties define what incidents must be reported to the organization and how soon they must provide notice.
 The Interagency Guidance on Response Programs states, "an institution's contract with its service provider should require the service provider to take appropriate actions to address incidents […] including notification to the institution, as soon as possible."
-In addition, a recent proposed rule by the FDIC, OCC, and FRB recommends certain third parties (subject to BSCA) "notify at least two individuals at affected banking organization customers immediately after the bank service provider experiences a computer-security incident that it believes in good faith could disrupt, degrade, or impair services provided for four or more hours."
+In addition, a recent rule by the FDIC, OCC, and FRB requires certain third parties (subject to BSCA) to notify their customers in the event of "a computer-security incident that has materially disrupted or degraded, or is reasonably likely to materially disrupt or degrade, covered services [...] for four or more hours."

 - Due Diligence Documents: Request and review third-party due diligence documentation, such as business continuity plans, incident response plans, service level agreements, and SOC reports.
 Ensure the third party maintains controls equal to the level of controls maintained by your organization for the services being provided.

 When it comes to third-party incident handling, there is a fine line between being prepared and being paranoid.
 While your third parties may not experience a business-halting incident every day, one could happen at any time.